rickalouani/Rancher-howto/Article.md

+> This is a very long line that will still be quoted properly when it wraps.
+Oh boy let's keep writing to make sure this is long enough to actually wrap for everyone.
+Oh, you can *put* **Markdown** into a blockquote.

   Colons can be used to align columns.

     | Tables        | Are           | Cool  |
     | ------------- |:-------------:| -----:|